 - Have a licensed physician, therapist, or health practitioner provide a specific diagnosis based on the DSM-V or ICD-10 criteria and provide a written detailed report that speaks to the nature of the psychological or medical condition and how it affects the student in the University environment, describes the major symptoms of the disability, and outlines a treatment plan and medications currently prescribed, including substantial side effects.
-Any recommended accommodations should also be included in the report if a long term disability exists. - Sign a release allowing the Health and Wellness staff and the Dean of Students, or designee to communicate with the physician, therapist or health practitioner, as well as with other persons at Alvernia University involved in determining the student's ability to return regarding the readiness to return to University and the treatment requirements upon return. - Have completed all recommendations from the licensed physician, therapist or health practitioner. - Have completed all outstanding sanctions, if applicable. - If permitted to return, participate in appropriate support services as outlined by the University and as recommended by the physician, therapist or health practitioner and/or the University Counseling Center. - Meet with the Dean of Students, or designee if requested.
+Any recommended accommodations should also be included in the report if a long term disability exists. - Sign a release allowing the Health and Wellness staff and the Senior Vice President for Enrollment Management and Student Affairs, or designee to communicate with the physician, therapist or health practitioner, as well as with other persons at Alvernia University involved in determining the student's ability to return regarding the readiness to return to University and the treatment requirements upon return. - Have completed all recommendations from the licensed physician, therapist or health practitioner. - Have completed all outstanding sanctions, if applicable. - If permitted to return, participate in appropriate support services as outlined by the University and as recommended by the physician, therapist or health practitioner and/or the University Counseling Center. - Meet with the Senior Vice President for Enrollment Management and Student Affairs, or designee if requested.